Please click here for a Borderlands Reading List Suggestions 2017 on issues related to the Arizona-Mexico border.

 Thank you God for all the opportunities to travel, and when we cannot, for the gift of our local retreats.
 Amen

 The First Parish in Lincoln holds a unique, fascinating history, dating back before the Revolutionary War.
 The current church originated from both the Unitarian Church and the Congregational churches.

-Back in the 1730s, the residents of what eventually became Lincoln did not have their own church, and they grew tired of travelling to churches in Concord, Lexington and Weston.
+Back in the 1730s, the rural community that is now Lincoln did not have their own church, and they grew weary of travelling to churches in Concord, Lexington and Weston.
 They petitioned the court to be declared a separate township.
 On April 24, 1746, the Second Precinct of Concord was incorporated.
-The United Church of Christ organized one year later.
-A meetinghouse for worship was then built in the area where FPL’s Parish House or “Stone Church” now stands.
+Well before the Town of Lincoln was itself founded (1754), residents organized a Congregational church in 1747 and built their meetinghouse where the “Stone Church” now stands.

 Following the successful tenures of Rev. William Lawrence and Rev. Charles Stearns, Elijah Demond arrived in 1827.
 Demond presided over a rocky five years at the church.
 He held rigid theological beliefs, and his fire-and-brimstone sermons did not comport with the religious and political thinking in Lincoln.
-After three years, the town dismissed an article to fund Desmond’s salary, and two years later, he left the church.
+After three years, the town dismissed an article intended to fund Demond’s salary, and two years later, he left the church.

 Parishioners alienated by the Demond years joined Unitarian churches in Concord and Lexington, as well as the Methodist Episcopal Society in Weston, the Baptist Society in Cambridge and other Congregational churches.
-Some Unitarians wanted to worship in the Lincoln meetinghouse, but were unable to get approval from town meeting.
+Some Unitarians wanted to worship in the Lincoln meetinghouse, but were unable to gain approval from town meeting to do so.
 The Unitarians then decided to build their own meetinghouse and erected today’s Sanctuary in 1842.

 In 1922, Dudley DeForest Zuver became the first resident employed Unitarian minister.
 For the congregation’s musical needs, John Pierce had donated a Hook & Hastings organ in 1901, which was replaced in 1970 by a Noack organ.